mathur/QuickTron/README.md

 Created at HackRU Fall 2013

-WARNING: Will eat your cat and possibly cause a nuclear destruction
+WARNING: Will eat your cat and possibly cause a nuclear destruction and poop rainbows

 by:
 Aana Bansal (aanabansal)